rdgd/twly/README.md

 <img  src="https://github.com/rdgd/towelie/raw/master/assets/towel.png" alt="You're a towel" />
 </td>
 <td>
-<b>Towelie</b> is a static analysis tool which can help you keep your code DRY (Don't Repeat Yourself), but letting you know where you have repeat text in your code.
-Run towelie on a directory specifying a glob, and towelie will generate a report for you, or let you know that you amazingly have no repeat code.
-Towelie is language agnostic, and is used to analyze text, not code necessarily.
+<b>Towelie</b> is a static analysis tool which can help you keep your code DRY (Don't Repeat Yourself) by letting you know where you have copy and pasted entire files or portions of them.
+Run towelie on a directory, and towelie will magically generate a report for you indicating what is repeat and in which files.
+Towelie is language agnostic and can be used on any text document.
 </td>
 </tr>
 </table>